ahmadajal/MoDE/README.md

 This repository contains both the Python and MATLAB implementations of MoDE. __Note that you can replicate the experimental results in the ICDM paper, using the MATLAB implementation of MoDE.__

 Below you can see the visulaization of MoDE embeddings for a dataset of stocks with 2252 samples and 1024 features.
-The market capitalization of each stock was used as score.
+The market capitalization of each stock was used as the "rank" of each stock: higher rank will place the object at a higher angular position.
 You can also see the values of distance, correlation, and order preservation metrics on top of the plot.

+- **$R_d$** shows how well pairwise distances are captured (1 is best).
+- **$R_o$** shows how well "orders", or ranks, are captured (1 is best).
+- **$R_c$** shows how well correlations are captured (1 is best).

 <img src="https://github.com/ahmadajal/Multi-objective-2D-Embeddings/blob/master/images/mode.png?raw=True" alt="mode_image" width="500">